nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

     "@type": "RelationshipTemplateContent",
     "title": "Requests via RelationshipTemplates example",
     "onNewRelationship": {
-      // the content property of the payload of the previous step },
+      // the content property of the payload of the previous step,
+      // if the Connectors don't have a Relationship with each other, yet },
     "onExistingRelationship": {
       // the content property of the payload of the previous step,